Rethinking Flood Intelligence: How ThinkingEarth Advances AI for a Changing Climate

 ThinkingEarth: Causal AI for Food Security

 ThinkingEarth views the planet as a complex, unified, and interconnected system in which climate, markets, ecosystems, and human behavior continuously interact.
-To understand food insecurity, we must analyze these systems together rather than in isolation.
+To understand food insecurity, we must analyse these systems together rather than in isolation.

 From Earth Foundation Models to ThinkingEarth